mohamedehabpop/Kafka-producer-consumer-in-python/README.md

 # kafka Producer &Consumer In Python
-This is a simple project using Kafka massaging with Python and Docker Compose.
+This is a simple project using Kafka messaging with Python and Docker Compose.
 The project contains a Kafka producer that sends messages to a Kafka topic and a Kafka consumer that receives messages from the same topic.

 ## Prerequisites
 - Docker